denten-books/plain-text/1-metaphor.md

 ### 1.3 Mimesis (Direct Manipulation)

-"An interface is by nature a form of artistic imitation: a *mimesis*," Brenda Laurel wrote in the seminal 1984 volume on user centered design edited by Donald Norman and Stephen Draper, "if designing interfaces feels like painting on cave walls by flickering torchlight, it is only because we, the designers, have not availed ourselves of better illumination: the science of the mimetic arts, poetics" [@laurel_brenda_interface_1986, 67].
+"An interface is by nature a form of artistic imitation: a *mimesis*," Brenda Laurel wrote in her seminal 1984 essay "Interface as Mimesis."
+She went on to write that "if designing interfaces feels like painting on cave walls by flickering torchlight, it is only because we, the designers, have not availed ourselves of better illumination: the science of the mimetic arts, poetics" [@laurel_brenda_interface_1986, 67].
+Laurel, who holds a doctorate degree in theater studies, went on to work for companies like Apple, Activision, Atari, and Sun Microsystems in the 1980s and 1990s.
+Her work continues to be cited in more than 120 extant patents related to the design of human--computer interfaces.
+Yet, the impact of her thought in the humanities remains limited by disciplinary balkanization.
+Poetics, as she suggests, remains our best tool for the design and the critique of immersive computational environments, particularly as such environments begin to structure experience beyond the sphere of entertainment.
+Computers mediate in the interface between the public and the private, between art and politics, and between spheres of capital and control.
+We need the science of the mimetic arts today more than ever, lest we we lose a sense of what Michail Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
+The suspension of disbelief, in other words, must remain, in Samuel Colridge's original formulation, an act of the *will*, containing a semblance of truth required to animate the "shadows of imagination" [@coleridge_biographia_1917, 6-7].

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;
 @martin_computerized_1970; @martin_design_1973].
 Already in 1950, Turing
 imagined an artificially intelligent poet who defends its word choice in front of a literary critic: